christinebussingerdev/Sprint-Challenge-Applied-Javascript-webpt9/README.md

 1. What is the DOM?

+A: a tree representing all the elements on a page that we can use to manipulate said elements.

 2. What is an event?

+A: Events are interactions with the site, like pressing keys, clicking, dragging and dropping, etc that we use to make dynamic content that reacts to user input.

 3. What is an event listener?

+A: A method we can use to track the user input and to trigger events we predefine.

 4. Why would we convert a NodeList into an Array?

+A: Nodelists only have access to the forEach array method, so if we'd like to use other array methods, we'll need to convert it to an array first.

 5. What is a component?

+A: Components are like standalone modules that are reusable and help us to not have to repeat the same pieces of code

 ### Git Set up